Reviews of the Best Soundbars with Google Assistant

 To really unlock the thumping bass in any content, a soundbar needs a subwoofer .
 Soundbars with external subwoofers have more power as the driver and power input is separate from the rest of the system, resulting in more substantial bass tones.

 A soundbar without an external sub can still have a subwoofer built-in.
-This small addition can still outperform the bass of regular TV speakers.
+Even though it wouldn’t be as powerful, this small addition can still outperform the bass of regular TV speakers.
 It is also a great solution for those who are tight on space.

 The channels on a soundbar indicate the points of sound emission.
 The more channels a soundbar has, the better chance it has at projecting true surround sound.
-The industry standard for surround sound on a soundbar or home theater system is 5 channels.
+If you really want a cinematic feel, the industry standard for surround sound on a soundbar or home theater system is 5 channels.

 (Is adding surround sound speakers to soundbars advisable?
 Find out now.)